-German Movies are political statements
+German Movies are Political instead of Artistical

 There is an almost elitist attitude against filmmaking as a low art form.
 For the decision-makers in politics, the Movies appear to be quite dingy, because they are a very popular art form.
 The theater, on the other hand, is considered much higher in status (and the opera even higher), precisely because the “lower class people” are not particularly interested in it.
 If this mindset weren’t enough, the assessment standards of the public German Film Funding are in essence political, not artistical.
 According to my analysis, there are three points in particular that are always preferred and make the cut:

 - German Cultural Identity: In terms of genre that means Drama, Romance and Comedy, as well as a realistic narrative style